Why is it done?

 How is it done?

-- A General anaesthetic will be given
+- A general anesthetic will be given

 - You would have had bowel preparation for 3 days prior to surgery.